 What is your impact factor?

 JFCN ensures all efforts to follow the necessary guidelines to receive an Impact Factor.
-Ideally, to receive an Impact Factor, Thomson Reuters Scientific considers journals having at least two years of consistent and efficient standard publishing history.
+Ideally, to receive an Impact Factor, Clarivate considers journals having at least two years of consistent and efficient standard publishing history, and higher citations.
 When Impact Factor becomes available for a specific journal it is clearly indicated in the journal web home page.

 What is the possibility to make a press release of the novel research findings?